Springboard Professional Development

 Springboard Speciality Trainings

-The structure of the Springboard Fellowship aims to reflect the individual Fellows interests and the needs of campuses.
-Each Fellow will complete two speciality training courses during their Fellowship.
-All speciality training courses tie directly to student engagement.
-Examples of Speciality Trainings include:
+The structure of the Springboard Fellowship aims to reflect the individual Fellows interests and needs of campuses.
+All training components will tie directly to students with a relationship-based engagement lens.
+Examples of some of these training areas may include:

-Designed for Fellows who are looking to bolster their skills to become a Jewish Educator, Fellows who opt for this speciality area will have a deep passion for Jewish wisdom, history, and culture, and want to share that passion with others.
+By working alongside professional Jewish educators at Hillel International, Fellows will develop a deep passion for Jewish wisdom, history, culture, and text, and be trained on how to foster that passion in students.
 Fellows will learn the skills they need to run lunch-and-learns, organize Rosh Chodesh groups, devise innovative programming that exposes students to Jewish life and culture in new ways, and lead immersive experiences such as Alternative Spring Break and Birthright trips.

 For Fellows leading a Jewish Learning Fellowship cohort on their campus, they will learn best practices for teaching the JLF curriculum and leading cohort based learning on their campus.